yugabyte/yugabyte-db/docs/content/architecture/concepts.md

 [TODO] Add detailed docdb diagrams.

 DocDB is YugaByte’s Log Structured Merge tree (LSM) based storage engine.
 Once data is replicated via Raft  across a majority of the tablet-peers, it is applied to each tablet peer’s local DocDB.

 DocDB is a persistent “**key to object/document**” store rather than just a “key to value” store.

-* The **keys** in DocDB can be compound keys consisting of:
+* The **keys** in DocDB are compound keys consisting of:
-  * **hash organized components**, followed by
+  * 1 or more **hash organized components**, followed by
-  * **ordered (range) components**.
+  * 0 or more **ordered (range) components**.
 These components are stored in their data type specific sort order; both ascending and descending sort order is supported for each ordered component of the key.
 * The **values** in DocDB can be:
   * **primitive types**: such as int32, int64, double, text, timestamp, etc.